palantus/sitecore/README.md

 Any menu or item in the menu, can have roles (array) or public (boolean) defined, to control which items are available to a given user.

 ## Mods
 Take a look at the mod sample in mods folder.
-It can be loaded by placing LOAD_SAMPLE=TRUE in .env.
+It is loaded by default, but can be disabled under System/Mods in the UI.

 ### Client files (js, css etc.)
 It is important to note that the www folder in a mod is exposed on the root of the site, meaning that the mod can overrule ANY public file from core, if it needs to.
 That is a great power, but consider using namespacing (subfolders) for mod files, to avoid accidental name clashes.